Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 patching/update availability.-->
 Responsible Disclosures Process

-> * Security Policy Awareness: Thanos team acknowledges the importance of security and strives to avoid security concerns and sensitive data handling​​.
+> * Security Policy Awareness: Thanos team acknowledges the importance of security and strives to avoid security concerns and sensitive data handling.
- > *  Vulnerability Reporting: Suspected security issues or vulnerabilities should be reported privately via the Thanos Team email address: thanos-io@googlegroups.com​​.
+> *  Vulnerability Reporting: Suspected security issues or vulnerabilities should be reported privately via the Thanos Team email address: thanos-io@googlegroups.com.
- > *  Data Sensitivity: Metric data is considered sensitive and important, while external labels and query API parameters are less sensitive​​.
+> *  Data Sensitivity: Metric data is considered sensitive and important, while external labels and query API parameters are less sensitive.

 Vulnerability Response Process
 > * Responsibility: The Thanos team is responsible for responding to security vulnerability reports.
 > * Reporting Process: Vulnerabilities are reported via email to the Thanos team thanos-io@googlegroups.com.
 The team likely follows internal procedures for validating and addressing these reports, although specific details of this process are not publicly documented.
 > * Response Actions: The team investigates and works to resolve the reported vulnerabilities.

 Incident Response
 > * Triage and Confirmation: The team performs an initial assessment to confirm the validity of the reported vulnerability or security incident. [github issues]
 > * Notification: They are on thanos.io / @ThanosMetrics / github repo
 > * Patching/Update Availability: The team develops and releases patches or updates to address security issues.
-Information about supported versions indicates a commitment to maintaining security in newer versions of the software​​.
+Information about supported versions indicates a commitment to maintaining security in newer versions of the software.
     SOURCE : [https://github.com/thanos-io/thanos/security]

 ## Appendix (WIP)